aleaker/CoinPurse/README.md

 Coin Purse is a crypto assets organizer.

-## How to use it on a local server
+## How to run it on a local server

 1) Clone this repository